hepcat72/TILDETeams/review_meeting_guidelines.md

 ## FOOTNOTES

-1. _Unless the document(s) being reviewed are requirements or design documents, all planning leading up to the implementation of a document are beyond the scope of a document review.
+1. _Unless the changes being reviewed are requirements or design, all planning leading up to the implementation of a change request are beyond the scope of a review meeting.
 If any such defect arises during a review meeting, the parties broaching the issue will be directed by the CM leader to create an issue to be addressed as a change request._
 2. _Defects involving project-level topics such as project planning, principles, conventions, general requirements, etc. are beyond the scope of a review meeting._
-3. _If interactions between meeting members strays beyond the reviewer conveying defects found during their review, or a clarification of document content, the CM Leader may declare the topic "beyond meeting scope" and either direct the reviewer to advance to the next issue or re-orient the discussion back toward the identification of the reviewer's interpretation of defects and ensure that the defect pointed out is understood by the developer._
+3. _If interactions between meeting members strays beyond the reviewer conveying defects found during their review, or a clarification of the changes, the CM Leader may declare the topic "beyond meeting scope" and either direct the reviewer to advance to the next issue or re-orient the discussion back toward the identification of the reviewer's interpretation of defects and ensure that the defect pointed out is understood by the author._
-4. _If the CM Leader determines that the discussion of an issue has gone beyond the scope of the document, the CM Leader may declare the topic "beyond document scope" and either direct the reviewer to advance to the next issue or re-orient the discussion back toward the identification of the reviewer's interpretation of defects and ensure that the defect pointed out is understood by the developer._
+4. _If the CM Leader determines that the discussion of an issue has gone beyond the scope of the changes in the documents, the CM Leader may declare the topic "beyond document scope" and either direct the reviewer to advance to the next issue or re-orient the discussion back toward the identification of the reviewer's interpretation of defects and ensure that the defect pointed out is understood by then author._
 5. _If the CM Leader determines that a discussion, while productive, may be more effectively/efficiently addressed outside of the meeting, he/she may suggest that the topic be discussed after the meeting and direct the reviewer to advance to the next issue._
-6. _The change request approval process should involve prioritization and estimation of cost that govern when an issue is available to be taken up by a developer._
+6. _The change request approval process should involve prioritization and estimation of cost that govern when an issue is available to be taken up by an author._
-7. _For the purposes of succinctness, "design" encompasses requirements, limitations, assumptions, affected components, etc.  I.e. everything in the "Issue Owner" section of the Issue template._
+7. _For the purposes of succinctness, "design" encompasses requirements, limitations, assumptions, affected components, etc._

 ## REFERENCES